Saturday, January 31, 2009

 Tuesday, January 27, 2009

-If one puts out straw or stubble into the public domain to be converted into manure by people and animals stepping on it, and another person is damaged by them, the owner of the straw is liable for damages, and whoever is the first to take the straw acquires it – but we do not announce this last law in public.
+Suppose one puts straw or stubble into the public domain to be converted into manure by people and animals stepping on it, and another person is damaged by it.
+In that case, the owner of the straw is liable for damages, and whoever is the first to take the straw acquires it – but we do not publicly announce this last law.

-Even in those cases where it is allowed to put hazardous objects out, such as pouring water out in the street in a rainy season, if a passerby is damaged by it, the one who poured out the water is liable.
+Even in those cases where it is allowed to put hazardous objects out, such as pouring water out in the street in a rainy season, if a passerby is damaged, the one who poured out the water is liable.

 Monday, January 26, 2009

-If one's pitcher of water broke in the public domain and another person slipped in the water, Rabbi Yehudah makes the owner of the pitcher liable only when he at least had the intent to put the pitcher down.
-Rabbi Meir makes him liable even when he stumbled or if the pitcher broke by itself; if a camel stumbled, he is liable if he stumbled first, and the camel tripped over him.
+If one pitcher of water broke in the public domain, and another person slipped in the water, Rabbi Yehudah makes the owner of the pitcher liable only when he at least intended to put the pitcher down.
+Rabbi Meir makes him liable even when he stumbled or if the pitcher broke by itself; if a camel stumbled, he is liable if he stumbled first and the camel tripped over him.

 They also argue after the breakage: one maintains that if a person leaves his hazardous objects and declares them ownerless, he is liable, while the other one maintains that the person is not liable.